 There are no restrictions on how you can spend your money – you are in the drivers seat.
 Remember there is no income tax or any other taxes place on your equity when you decide to release it – this is very important and gives you the borrower maximum flexibility with your hard earned equity.
 Whether you are looking to do home improvements, increase your retirement income, go on a vacation, the list is infinite and there are never restrictions placed on your equity income/funds.

 9. Quality of life in retirement

 This is your golden years, if you have worked hard it is now time to enjoy the fruits of your labor – whatever you define as a quality retirement the reverse mortgage can help it make a reality.
 Receiving extra income for life can improve the quality of your retirement.
 Having access to a credit can allow you to make needed home improvements and replenish your retirement funds.
-Being able to eliminate your mortgage with a HECM standard loan is a very unique aspect that can completely change the way quality of your retirement.
+Being able to eliminate your mortgage with an HECM standard loan is a unique aspect that can completely change the way quality of your retirement.